geyerou/Gray-White-Matter-Boundary/README.md

 Extract Files: Extract the GIFT package into a folder where you keep your MATLAB toolboxes.
 Add GIFT to MATLAB Path: Add the GIFT directory to your MATLAB path.

-This folder contains two MATLAB scripts, which are currently only compatible with data downloaded from the Human Connectome Project (HCP) database.
+This folder contains two MATLAB scripts, which are currently only compatible with preprocessed data downloaded from the Human Connectome Project (HCP) database.

-The script Gen_GWFC.m is used to calculate the GWFC (Global White Matter Functional Connectivity).
+The script Gen_GWFC.m is used to calculate the GWFC.
 To run this script, several image datasets need to be prepared from HCP, including:

 resting-state fMRI data,
 the structural segmentation map (wmparc),